-There is some evidence that sexual orientation change efforts (SOCE) are associated with negative health outcomes such as depression, self-stigma, cognitive and emotional dissonance, emotional distress, and negative self-image.
-The published articles on SOCE have not stood up well against the scrutiny of the scientific community.
+There is also a fair amount of evidence that sexual orientation change efforts are associated with negative health outcomes such as depression, self-stigma, cognitive and emotional dissonance, emotional distress, and negative self-image.
+The published articles on the efficacy of SOCE have not stood up well against the scrutiny of the scientific community.
 Several researchers have conducted reviews of the literature on SOCE and have overwhelmingly concluded that the majority of these studies have serious methodological problems.
-When considering the body of literature as a whole (including strength of the studies and measured outcomes), most reviewers have concluded that there is little to no evidence that SOCE is associated with reduced same-sex attraction or increased other-sex sexual attractions, little evidence that there are positive health impacts associated with SOCE, and some evidence that there are negative emotional, mental, and physical health outcomes associated with these interventions.
+When considering the body of literature as a whole (including strength of the studies and measured outcomes), most reviewers have concluded that there is little to no evidence that SOCE is associated with reduced same-sex attraction or increased other-sex sexual attractions, little evidence that there are positive health impacts associated with SOCE, and a fair amount of evidence that there are negative emotional, mental, and physical health outcomes associated with these interventions.
 In addition, researchers have indicated that the positive outcomes that some studies have found to be associated with SOCE are consistent with benefits observed from general mutual support groups (e.g. developing a sense of community).
 Therefore providing support groups within an affirmative and multiculturally competent framework could provide the same benefits without the potential negative health impacts of SOCE.